Being Bilingual will Help You Learn a Third Language

 Learning a third language may also be good for your health.
 In a published study in the journal Psychology and Aging, Dr. Gitit Kave, a clinical neuro-psychologist from the Herczeg Institute on Aging at Tel Aviv University, together with her colleagues Nitza Eyal, Aviva Shorek, and Jiska Cohen-Manfield, discovered that senior citizens who speak more languages test for better cognitive functioning.
 "In my professional opinion, learning a new language can only do good things.
 Learning other languages is good for you at any age.
 It allows for a flexibility of thought and a channel for understanding another culture better, as well as your own," says Dr. Kave.

 There are many benefits to learning a third language.
 Because language is the principal communication tool, the more languages one learns the more valuable they become in terms of their career.
 Professionals with several languages are more likely to travel for their work.
 The UN report on language policies in the 21st century states that 'you buy in any language but you sell in the language of the client.'

 Mastering a third language will improve opportunities in such as areas as government, business, health care, law enforcement, teaching, technology, the military, social services, and many other industries.
 Obtaining a third language will open up many new doors to success.

-Author Resource: Online English school provides that will help you write an English resume cover letter and provides sample cover letter examples for you to see.
+Online English school provides that will help you write an English resume cover letter and provides sample cover letter examples for you to see.
 Learn English at your own pace in your own environment.